 Transforming a tractor engine into a marine motor is not for

 sissies.
-Fortunately, I've got back-up and progress is being made.
+Fortunately, I have back-up and progress is being made.

 My Kubota 18hp [from

 Yanmar Tractor Parts] is a gem.
-And it's many thousands of
+And it is many thousands of

 dollars less than the marine Yanmar motors so prevalent in boats today.